 |LOW WAGE||MEDIUM WAGE||HIGH WAGE|

 In Manitoba, the practice of engineering is a regulated profession.
 This means that after successfully completing your university training from an approved (accredited) engineering program, you must join and meet the requirements of the Association of Professional Engineers and Geoscientists of Manitoba (APEGM).
-You will need to visit their website learn about all of the steps to become a Professional Engineer (P.Eng.) in Manitoba.
+You will need to visit their website to learn about all of the steps to become a Professional Engineer (P.ENG.) in Manitoba

 If you are still in high school, here are some suggested subject areas to study that could help prepare you for further training in this field.
 Please check if these courses are available at your school and/or whether they will meet your graduation requirements.
 Some examples may include the following: